I Stand For Equality

 October 12, 2020

 What do I stand for?
-I stand for Equality every day, especially equality in healthcare.
+I stand for equality every day, especially equality in healthcare.

-Imagine if your mother, father, husband, wife, son or daughter was sent home with a clean bill of health, then died within 12 hours.
+Imagine if your mother, father, husband, wife, son, or daughter was sent home with a clean bill of health, then died within 12 hours.

 The hospital that cared for your loved one is the largest employer in your county.
-It has a stellar reputation and access to the best lawyers’ money can buy.
+It has a stellar reputation and access to the best lawyers money can buy.

 How do you stand up to them?
 How do you find out the truth about how and why your loved one died?
-You know you lost a loved one and you believe in your gut it should not have happened.
+You know you lost a loved one, and you believe in your gut it should not have happened.
 But how do you fight such a huge institution with deep resources?
-It’s overwhelming, but not impossible.
+It’s overwhelming but not impossible.

-You fight by finding a lawyer who is committed to fight for equality.
+You fight by finding a lawyer who is committed to fighting for equality.
 To fight for your right to obtain the records.
-To have those records reviewed by independent doctors from outside the area that owe nothing to the hospital.
+To have those records reviewed by independent doctors from outside the area that owes nothing to the hospital.
 To stand up to the rich and powerful doctors whose errors cost you your loved one.
 To push to have your case heard by men and women like you who will understand this should never have happened.

-Our law is founded on the fundamental principle that you stand in equal footing to the richest and most powerful people and corporations.
+Our law is founded on the fundamental principle that you stand on equal footing to the richest and most powerful people and corporations.
 But to ensure that equality occurs, your lawyer needs this concept of equality to be a fundamental guiding principle of his or her own life.